jeffgcameron/EmployeeTracker/README.md

     By Jeff Cameron

 ## Description
 This application allows you to keep track of employees, their deparment, roles, and manager.
-It allows you to view the employees, departments and employee roles. through this application, you can add employees and update their roles and managers through node.js.
+It allows you to view the employees, departments and employee roles.
+Through this application, you can add employees and update their roles and managers through node.js.

 ## Table of Contents